We try to anticipate the questions you might have and offer the answers.

 Q. How do I redeem a promotional code or gift certificate?

 A. Please check the “Find Info” tab in our navigation menu.
 If there is information that is specific to a promotion, we will include a page regarding it there.
 During your booking process, please click the “redeem coupon” button and enter your code.
-If this is not reflected in your total, please discontinue your booking and call us to ensure that you are billed correctly.
+If the amount is not reflected in your total, please discontinue your booking and call us to ensure that you are billed correctly.

 Q. Is fear a factor (are escape rooms scary)?